rahulbatra-19/rahulbatra-19/README.md

 ### Hi there, I'm Rahul Batra 👋

-A recent CS grad **passionate about building full-stack web apps 💻.
+A CS grad **passionate about building full-stack web apps 💻.
 Open to collaborating on projects!🤝**

 <h3 align="left">Connect with me:</h3>